Back to Chamberlain Guides

 Check for Interference

 The door sensor communicates wirelessly with the opener unit.
 Other wireless devices operating near 900MHz can interfere with this signal.
 Baby monitors older cordless phones and some wireless speakers operate in this range.
 If you have such devices in or near the garage try temporarily unplugging them to see if door status accuracy improves.
-Also ensure the sensor has a clear line of sight to the opener with no large metal objects blocking the path.
+Also make sure the sensor has a clear line of sight to the opener with no large metal objects blocking the path.

 Quick Solutions